camillatung/phd_thesis_markdown/source/08_chapter_3.md

 #### Measuring Path Visualization

-The measuring path will being drawn when the user is measuring the reality.
+The measuring path, as shown in Figure 3.11, will being drawn when the user is measuring the reality.

 First, the `Box` class is created for visualization of the measuring path.
 It inherits from the `SCNNode` class.
 In this class, first, there is a method for creating a box node.
 The geometry of the box node is the `SCNBox` class, which is a sub-class of `SCNGeometry`.
 It is a six-sided polyhedron geometry whose faces are all rectangles.
 It is created with the specified width, height and length and chamfer radius.
 The chamfer radius is the radius of the curvature for the edges and corners of the box.
 It is 0 here, which means that the box will not have any round edge.
 The material of the box is assigned as uniform shading with `UIColor` of white.